 *IPR for a computer system covers only the case and components included within the case.
 External peripherals are not included under the IPR coverage for computer systems, as they are considered separate products.

 Before an In-Store Product Replacement is provided a memoryexpress technician must test and confirm the validity of the claim.
-At this time the technician will determine whether the product can be repaired within 3-5 business days or if a replacement product is needed.
+At this time the technician will determine whether the product can be repaired within a maximum of 5 business days or if a replacement product is needed.